 - Performance-based earthquake engineering

-- Seismic design of steel tall buildings, moment-resisting frames, concentrically braced frames and buckling-restrained braced frames, cold-formed steel shear walls.
+- Steel moment-resisting frames, concentrically braced frames and buckling-restrained braced frames

-- Simplified evaluation methodologies, linear and nonlinear, static and dynamic procedures
+- Simplified evaluation methodologies, linear and nonlinear, static and dynamic procedures, displacement-based seismic design

 Uniaxial material models for nonlinear viscous dampers and bilinear oil dampers have been implemented into the Open System for Earthquake Engineering Simulation (OpenSees) platform via C++ programming.

 - ViscousDamper: A new uniaxial material model, which simulates the dynamic response of nonlinear viscous dampers, including its axial stiffness and gap length of clevis.
 An example is provided to demonstrate the use of viscous damper material within a simple single story shear frame.

 - BilinearOilDamper: A new uniaxial material model, which simulates the dynamic response of oil dampers with a relief valve, including its axial stiffness and gap length of clevis.